rudiv/Achieve.Aspire/README.md

 Achieve augments Aspire at deployment time by adding replacements for the built in Aspire.Hosting.Azure.* packages that allow for more real-world scenarios on proper applications that need to run on Azure.

+It allows you to define Resources fully from C#, without having to use `azd infra synth` on your Aspire projects or manually create Bicep.
+You can also create your own Resources for ones that aren't directly supported by Achieve in a standardised manner.
+See the [Bicep Generators](https://github.com/rudiv/Achieve.Aspire/tree/main/src/Achieve.Aspire.AzureProvisioning/Bicep) for more information and examples on how to do this.

 ## Why is Achieve needed?

 To achieve (pun intended) real-world scenarios when using .NET Aspire (for now and at least GA release), you need to run